Ducklings (3-4 year olds)

 There is a strong emphasis on learning through play, being both child-initiated and supported by adults.
 We believe that children learn best from practical experiences and ensure the curriculum is delivered in this way as much as possible as well as being linked to the needs and interests of the children.

 At Cerne Abbas CE VC First School we understand that every child is a unique child who is constantly learning and can be resilient, capable, confident and self-assured.
 Our EYFS teacher and key worker (NVQ L3) will ensure each individual child’s needs are catered for within an inclusive and nurturing atmosphere.
 We encourage children of all ages to become independent and inquisitive learners, giving them the confidence to have a go, explore and do things for themselves.

 Children learn to be strong and independent though positive relationships with the significant adults in their lives.
 When your child starts with us you will meet our class teacher and your child’s key person.
 There will also be opportunities for you to visit our setting with your child for ‘Stay and Play’ sessions and spend time with your child’s key person.
 The key person will be their main caregiver and will support and facilitate their learning as a Duckling.
 Having a small team of adults will be a huge strength as every child will quickly get to know their key person and class teacher, enabling them to feel comfortable in their surroundings and ready to learn.

 Cerne Abbas CE VC First School aims to provide a homely atmosphere and provide the bridge between home and school life.
 The intimacy of the setting allows families to settle in quickly.
-We have a range of stimulating resources indoors and outside which are organized appropriately for different age groups.
+We have a range of stimulating resources indoors and outside which are organised appropriately for different age groups.
 Throughout the day we follow a detailed routine to provide a wealth of exciting, educational activities to facilitate children’s learning through play.

 Learning and Development